Best Things To Do in Galway, Ireland

 O’Connell’s Bar Galway

-One of the boisterous and fun places to go in Galway, O’Connell’s Bar is much bigger than it appears from the street, featuring a spacious beer garden in the back.
-The bar became famous and recognizable from the Ed Sheeran ‘Galway Girl’ music video.
+O’Connell’s is much bigger than it appears from the street, featuring a spacious beer garden in the back.
+The bar became famous after being featured in Ed Sheeran’s ‘Galway Girl’ music video.

 An Pucan